 Results

 Seed Carpology: The fruit of Cordia myxa is a globular to ovoid drupe (Fig 1) measuring approximately 2–3.5 cm in length.
 It begins as a pale brown or pink fruit and darkens as it ripens.
 The pulp is transparent, mucilaginous, and sweet in taste.
-The seed, or pit, is broadly ellipsoid to globose in shape, deeply wrinkled, and typically contains one to two seeds.
+The seed or pit is broadly ellipsoid to globose in shape, deeply wrinkled, and typically contains one to two seeds.
 Each kilogram contains approximately 3,500 to 4,500 seeds.
-The seed length ranges from 1.083 to 1.229 cm, while the width varies between 0.9632 and 1.014 cm.
+The seed length ranges from 1.083 to 1.229 cm while the width varies between 0.9632 and 1.014 cm.

 Fig 1.
 Fruit and seed carpology of Cordia myxa (A) Follicles (B) Seed with silky hairs (C)Microscopic Seed Image (Scale 2900.00 µm)